How to apply the Theory of Constraints within your business

 Kanban

-Scrum Board Example (Click on image to modify online)
+Kanban board (click on image to modify online)

 Drum-buffer-rope

 Also created by Eliyahu Goldratt, the drum-buffer-rope method constraints the amount of work in progress.
 Every system has a bottleneck, referred to as the drum.
-The drum dictates the throughput, or the amount of work that can be completed.
+The drum dictates the throughout, or the amount of work that can be completed.
 The buffer refers to the work waiting to pass through the bottleneck.
 If this buffer is ever maximized to 100%, the bottleneck becomes overloaded.
 The buffer should release the right amount of work (the rope) to keep the bottleneck operating at optimal levels.

 drum buffer rope process

-Drum, Buffer, Rope Process Example (Click on image to modify online)
+Drum, buffer, rope process example (click on image to modify online)

 Lean tools for elevating the constraint